How many solar batteries do I need?

 The Department of Energy’s (DOE) Appliance Energy Calculator.
 This tool uses the average power requirement of appliances to estimate average annual energy use and cost.

-Energy monitoring systems provide insight into how much energy you're using and when you're using it.
+Energy monitoring systems provide insight into how much energy you use and when you use it.
 Home energy monitors are specific to your home, and some can even track usage at the individual appliance level.

 Lastly, you can do it the old-fashioned way by reviewing your past electricity bills and looking for patterns in your peak usage.
 What appliances do you normally run at those times?
 This isn’t a perfect method, but it can give you some insight into your electricity loads if you’re willing to do the research.